 Keeping employee records can be a bit of a headache, because you have to keep an awful lot of them and stuffing them up can be costly.
 However, this is 2021 and modern technology can take care of employee records for you.
 You can now store all of your employee information, from payroll to benefits, in one secure place: a HRIS like Pypa HR.
-Register for the upcoming Pypa HR beta release today!
+Sign up for Pypa HR today!

 A good recruitment process is key to hiring top talent.
 It may seem quite complicated to create a...

 Employer branding can help improve your hiring, your employee retention and your sales.
 Therefore,...